Modulation of metastable ensemble dynamics explains the inverted-U relationship between tone discriminability and arousal in auditory cortex: Method details

-To calculate the average cluster activation timescale, we first used the threshold criteria in Sec.~\ref{s:cluster_active} to determine the time points of cluster activation and inactivation during the pre-stimulus period of each trial (here taken as the window spanning [-0.8, -0.1]s relative to stimulus onset).
-The cluster timescale of a given trial was then calculated as the average duration across all cluster activation periods.
-For each network realization, we then averaged the timescale across 150 trials (5 stimuli $\times$ 30 trials/stimulus).
-Fig.~\ref{f:mean_field_vs_sims}G shows the average cluster activation timescale as a function of $\Delta_H^{E}$.
+To calculate the average cluster interactivation and activation timescales, we analyzed long simulations of spontaneous activity (see the section ``\textit{\nameref{s:numerical_sims}}" for details).
+For each trial, we used the threshold criteria described in ``\textit{\nameref{s:cluster_rates}}" to determine the time points of cluster activation (discarding the first 0.2 seconds and last 0.1 seconds of each simulation).
+The cluster interactivation interval and activation time were then calculated as the average duration of all cluster interactivation and activation periods, respectively.
+Results were then averaged across 30 trials per network realization.
+Fig.~\ref{f:mean_field_vs_sims}G shows the cluster interactivation and activation timescales as a function of arousal (average across two different network realizations).